Literature: The Tatami Galaxy

 fame and produced by Madhouse

-has licensed it for a near-simultaneous, English-subtitled stateside release on the Funimation website, YouTube
+licensed it for a streaming-only, English-subtitled stateside release on the Funimation website, YouTube

 , and Hulu